-- 2.4.3 In 2005 the LSP adopted a more focussed approach to the community strategy work it oversees and monitors.
-It developed an annual action plan for its five priority areas which are:

-- young people

-- anti-social behaviour

-- transportation and congestion

-- quality of the environment, and

-- health

-- 2.4.4 As a result of further consultation with local residents, and a growing awareness of the relative importance placed by them on the various topics covered in the Community Strategy, the LSP has in addition chosen Epsom town centre as one of the areas for special focus in its action plans.
-The Partnership has been particularly concerned to reduce the problems caused by traffic congestion and to help ensure the town's long-term economic viability.

-- 2.4.5 The themes of the Community Strategy are reflected throughout this document.
-Spatial planning policies contained in this Core Strategy, and in the other development documents to be produced over the next few years, will therefore contribute to meeting the aspirations of the local community through supporting actions and initiatives promoted by the LSP.
+2.4.5 The themes of the Community Strategy are reflected throughout this document.
+Spatial planning policies contained in this Core Strategy, and in the other local development documents to be produced over the next few years, will therefore contribute to meeting the aspirations of the local community through supporting actions and initiatives promoted by the LSP.
 By working with the members of the Local Strategic Partnership, the Council can help ensure that it achieves a more integrated approach towards future development in Epsom and Ewell.
 This will be based upon a shared belief in sustainable development objectives and a shared desire to deliver an improved quality of life, and a stimulating and healthy environment for all.